ossf/secure-sw-dev-fundamentals/README.md

 See the [*Secure Software Development Fundamentals* content converted into Markdown format](secure_software_development_fundamentals.md) for the main content of this repository.

 This informational content is released under the [Creative Commons Attribution License (CC-BY) version 4.0](https://creativecommons.org/licenses/by/4.0/legalcode.txt), so you can reuse it in many ways.
 We want you to use this information!
 There are some exceptions: we quote other material (such as from xkcd) which are under their own licenses, and to counter cheating we do not release certain testing materials this way.
+Note that we update this material, so you should be prepared for updates if you use a significant portion of it.

 This content was originally converted from Google docs format using [gdocs2md](http://github.com/mangini/gdocs2md),